ijt/mempig/README.md

 # mempig
 Mempig's only job is to eat up your system's memory so you can find answers to questions like these:

 Does mempig get killed?
-Not on my box.
+Not on my box, outside a container.

-Does the system slow to a crawl or lock up completely?
-The fan runs, but it's fine.
+Does the system slow to a crawl or lock up completely for large memory requests?
+The fan runs due to swapping, but it's fine.

 If mempig is running in a container, does the container crash?
-It sure does, beyond 2G.
+It sure does, beyond 2G, at least on my Mac.

 On my MacBook Pro with 16G of memory, it works fine to ask for 8G:
 ```